 - Do you spend too much time alone?
 Spend more time with encouraging, loving people.
 Do you spend too little time alone?
 Carve out some time just for you.
 We all need this balance in our lives.
 The loving thing to do is to make sure you have a good mix of time spent alone and time spent with loving encouragers in your life.

 - Learn something new.
 Learning something new will always give you a sense of accomplishment and raise your self-esteem.
-It’s loving act that you deserve to experience often.
+It’s a loving act that you deserve to experience often.

 - Practice relentless optimism.
 Again, don’t bury your head in the sand, but instead of always waiting for the worst to happen, start imagining more good outcomes for your life.
 Self-love and optimism go hand-in-hand.

 - Instead of scolding yourself, console yourself.
 Too many of us still use self-abuse instead of self-love when things are going wrong.
 It’s time you traded up to self-love.